bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

 This project contains code related to building an app, although much of the code is common to the web project and refers to it.
 - **TodoTemplate.Iac**:
 Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
 This project contains the necessary code to provide this feature.
+You don't have to use either Pulumi or even Azure, Host it wherever you want.

 - **TodoTemplate.Shared**: This project is shared on both the server (Api project) and client(Web, App projects) sides, and can share code.
 The bit puts the code it wants to reuse; Like resources, Dtos, shared contracts, services, etc.

-    **Note**: Be careful about what you put in the shared projects because they will available on both sides.
 - **TodoTemplate.Web**: This project contains the necessary code to build the project UI, whether it is a web output or an application.
 And includes components and pages made with the help of Razor and Style sheet

 ## Exception handling